karmab/kcli/doc/index.md

 - *numamode* optional numamode to apply to the workers only.
 - *cpupinning* optional cpupinning conf to apply to the workers only.
 - *pcidevices* optional array of pcidevices to passthrough to the first worker only.
 Check [here](https://github.com/karmab/kcli-plans/blob/master/samples/pcipassthrough/pci.yml) for an example.
+- *notify* (optional).
+Defaults to false.
+Sends result of a command or a script run from the vm to one of the supported notify engines.
+- *notifymethod* (optional).
+Array of notify engines.
+Defaults to [pushbullet].
+Slack is the other supported one.
+- *notifycmd* (optional).
+Which command to run for notification.
+If none is provided and no notifyscript either, defaults to sending last 100 lines of the cloudinit file of the machine, or ignition for coreos based vms.
+- *notifyscript* Script to execute on the vm and whose output will be sent to notification engines.
+- *pushbullettoken*.
+Token to use when notifying through pushbullet.
+- *slacktoken*.
+Token to use when notifying through slack.
+Should be the token of an app generated in your workspace.
+- *slackchannel*.
+Slack Channel where to send the notification.

 ## Overriding parameters